dotnet/core/release-notes/7.0/known-issues.md

               SkipUnchangedFiles="true"/>
     </Target>
 `
-That should resolve the missing dependency and get debugging working in .NET 7.0 Preview 5 after a single build.
-This only needs to be run once but should be harmless to leave if project doesn’t have a different Serilog requirement.
+That will copy the missing dependency into the DevServer package and enable Wasm debugging in .NET 7.0 Preview 5 after a single build.
+This workaround only needs to be run once per package root to repair the DevServer package but should be harmless to leave in as long as the project doesn’t have a different Serilog version requirement.

 ### Assembly.GetType("System.Net.Http.HttpClientHandler", false, true) does not find some types but finds it when ignoreCase is set to false